wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/3-entity-forms.md

 **Add attach file** - A number of options are available to add a file upload control to your form.
 Configuration is flexible and supports multiple files, storage options, mime type, and size restrictions (for example, you can restrict uploads to images up to 2 MB in size).

-**Geolocation** - An table form can be configured to display a map control to display an existing location as a pin on a map or to provide a user with the ability to specify a location.
+**Geolocation** - A table form can be configured to display a map control to display an existing location as a pin on a map or to provide a user with the ability to specify a location.
 For more information, see [Add Geolocation](https://docs.microsoft.com/powerapps/maker/portals/configure/add-geolocation/?azure-portal=true).

 The form's map control requires additional configuration to tell it what the various location columns are, to assign values to them, or retrieve values from them.
 For more information, see [Geolocation configuration for table forms](https://docs.microsoft.com/powerapps/maker/portals/configure/entity-forms.md?azure-portal=true#geolocation-configuration-for-entity-forms).